Home

 Back to top

 AppMetrics focuses on the logic tiers of multi-tier applications.
 Typically, a three-tier application has a web browser in the first tier, business logic in a middle tier, and a database or legacy system as the third tier.
 Unlike system monitoring products, AppMetrics examines what's happening with the application.
-Instead of obtaining metrics on system data such as network traffic, AppMetrics helps you assess how successfully your business is being transacted by monitoring the activities of components registered with COM+.
+Instead of obtaining metrics on system data such as network traffic, AppMetrics helps you assess how successfully your business is being transacted by monitoring the activities of components running within COM+ applicatons.

 Back to top